Get comprehensive data and security protection with Avast One

 Folder Lock is one content protection feature for Windows worth looking at.
 Folder Lock makes it easy to put a password on a folder, and it can password protect and encrypt files and folders at blazing speeds.
 The software uses Advanced Encryption Standard (AES) 256-bit keys to keep your data safe — the same level of encryption you’ll find with many powerful VPNs, like Avast SecureLine VPN.

 Folder Lock uses a master password to control locked content.
 You can also create a “Locker,” a secured folder on the drive to house specified content.
 And you can assign a unique password and configure the maximum disk space for each Locker.

 Folder Lock comes with a powerful file shredder and a cloud-based backup solution as well.
 The demo is free, while the full-version is $39.95.

 My Lockbox is a lightweight utility with an easy-to-use interface that works for Windows XP, Vista, and Windows 7 — it’s also compatible with Windows 10 and 11.
 After installation, the tool will ask you to set a location for your locked folder.

 All locked folders will be hidden on your drive until you unlock them.
 My Lockbox is free and resource-light, making it an ideal solution for older computers or operating systems.

 While strong password protection will be enough for most users, if you have sensitive data, then more advanced methods such as third-party encryption tools can be used to safeguard data.

-Your files are protected by being compressed and encrypted, so when you go to access them yourself, you simply need to decompress the file first.
-Yes, again it’s an extra step, but a tiny price to pay for high security.
+Your files are compressed and encrypted, so when you go to access them, you simply need to decompress the file first.
+Yes, it’s an extra step, but a small price to pay for high security.
 To secure your data with 7-Zip, follow these steps: